POLFBDA/Opportunity-Analyzer/README.md

    ```

 ### On macOS:
-The model name and Ollama host setup differ slightly on macOS:
+To ensure that Ollama works as expected on macOS:
 1. Run Ollama:
    ```bash
    OLLAMA_HOST=0.0.0.0 ollama serve